 The primary purpose of the Brescia University Student Handbook is to serve as the official source of information about the University's student policies and the Student Code of Conduct.
-The student handbook is also a helpful resource for students about student life, campus services and opportunities for student involvement.
-Student policies in the Student Handbook reflect the University's Catholic and Ursuline identity and mission.
-In keeping with the Catholic Intellectual Tradition there is an intentional effort to facilitate the spiritual, moral and ethical development of students at the University through student policies and student conduct processes.
+The student handbook is meant to serve as a resource for students regarding student life, campus services, and opportunities for student involvement.